pkong97/hackthe90s/README.md

 Our designers used Adobe Illustrator and After Effects to design the UI.
 It was then implemented with HTML5, CSS3, and Javascript.

 **Back end**
 We used PostgreSQL, node.js, and express.js to create a database that stores and returns usernames and question responses.
 For the response matching, we used regular expression matching to determine if two answers were the same.
-Socket.io was used to creating the chatting part of the application.
+Socket.io was used to create the chatting part of the application.

 ## Challenges we ran into
 There were authentication obstacles with hosting the database on Heroku.
 We ended up using ngrok to create a secure tunnel to our localhost.